microsoft/azuredevopslabs/labs/vsts/azurecd/readme.md

     ![](images/13.png)

-   >Different tasks are added to the build definition depending on the app framework you selected.
-For example, .NET Core task is used for ASP.NET Core apps.
+    {% include note.html content= "Different tasks are added to the build definition depending on the app framework you selected.
+For example, .NET Core task is used for ASP.NET Core apps." %}

 1. Select the release definition from **Successfully set up Continuous Delivery**, to open the project containing your app in Team Services, and see the list of releases for this definition.
 Select **Edit** to see the tasks that have been added and configured.